gentiang/data_analysis_with_r/README.md

 #### Installing R

-Download and install the programming language R from [CRAN](https://cran.r-project.org/ "Download R"){target="_blank"}.
+Download and install the programming language R from [CRAN](https://cran.r-project.org/ "Download R").
 If you have already installed R previously, make sure it is updated.

 #### Installing RStudio

-Download and install the graphical user interface RStudio from [Posit](https://posit.co/download/rstudio-desktop/ "Download RStudio"){target="_blank"}.
+Download and install the graphical user interface RStudio from [Posit](https://posit.co/download/rstudio-desktop/ "Download RStudio").

 ## Presentations